d2l-ai/d2l-en/chapter_linear-regression/linear-regression.md

-of the squared loss objective: the optimal parameters return the conditional expectation $E[Y\mid X]$ whenever the underlying pattern is truly linear, and the loss assigns outsize penalties for outliers.
+of the squared loss objective: the optimal parameters return the conditional expectation $E[Y\mid X]$ whenever the underlying pattern is truly linear, and the loss assigns large penalties for outliers.
 We can also provide a more formal motivation for the squared loss objective by making probabilistic assumptions